 Corporation Tax

-If you’re an overseas entity trading in the UK through a UK branch or “permanent establishment”, you will be subject to Corporation Tax on profits relating to UK activities.
+If you’re an overseas entity trading in the UK through a UK branch or “permanent establishment”, you will be subject to Corporation Tax on profits related to your UK operations.

 How much do you pay?